Breadcrumb

 The list of names and information appears to be from a 2009 document.
 There is no evidence it relates to a recent breach of IH systems.

-This came to IH’s attention through a recent RCMP investigation.
+This came to IH’s attention through an RCMP investigation.

-The list and information from the RCMP have approximately 20,000 names on it.
-We know there are about 7,000 current employees and are taking steps to notify them.
+The list and information from the RCMP had approximately 20,000 names on it.
+We know there were about 7,000 current employees at time of receipt, and took steps to notify them.
 Due to the age of the data, we are not able to accurately confirm the former employee information at this time.

-If you were employed by Interior Health between 2003 and 2009 and are seeking information on the privacy incident, please call 1-833-489-1705 to determine if you were impacted.
+If you were employed by IH between 2003 and 2009 and are seeking information on the privacy incident, please fill out this webform or call 1-833-489-1705 to determine if you were impacted and eligible for free credit monitoring.
 There are steps you can take to protect your personal information.

-However, once an individual leaves IH, we no longer have access to their up-to-date personal information – phone number, email, etc. This is why we are issuing a call out to former employees who worked for IH between 2003 and 2009 to phone our call centre to confirm if their information is in the document obtained by the RCMP during its investigation.
+However, once an individual leaves IH, we no longer have access to their up-to-date personal information – phone number, email, etc. This is why we issued a call out to former employees who worked for IH between 2003 and 2009 to confirm if their information is in the document obtained by RCMP during its investigation.

-Any affected employees – current and former – will be offered credit monitoring services paid for by Interior Health for two years as a precautionary measure.
+Any affected employees – current and former – were offered credit monitoring services paid for by IH for two years.
+Effective February 2026, this service has been automatically extended for an additional three years.

 No. Information in the document is specific to the individual employees – current or former.